Registration of Trademarks in Japan

 For Registration, it is ¥ 22,000 for each trademark with each additional class at ¥11,000.
 JPO fees are ¥28,200 for each trademark with each additional class at ¥28,200.

-We usually recommend conducting a Priority Search prior to Application in order to detect potential issues.
+We usually recommend conducting a Priority Search prior to Application in order to detect potential issues and conflict with existing trademarks.
+This would help you to avoid civil or criminal cases where you may have been using someone else’s brand name.
 An estimate is available upon receiving information about the nature of the trademark (ie. Name, logo, category…etc) and the products and services.
-The Priority Search fee will depend on the number of similar classes and word marks, as well as whether an English translation of the opinion letter is necessary.
+The Priority Search fee will depend on the number of similar classes and wordmarks, as well as whether an English translation of the opinion letter is necessary.

 Provisional Refusal (Domestic and under Madrid Protocol)